xmtrinidad/DigitalOcean-Walkthrough/hostname.md

 The two parts surrounded by the purple box in the image can be ignored for now.
 If you followed the tutorial up to this point, you already updated your domain name servers to point to the DNS records, listed at the bottom.

 To make it so when you enter your domain name into a web browser you are taken to your website, you need to create an **A** record.
-You will also need to create a **CNAME** record so that when you type *www* at the beginning of your domain, it will redirect to your website.  *See the first section about DNS Records for more information about record types*
+You will also need to create a **CNAME** record so that when you type *www* at the beginning of your domain, it will redirect to your website.  (*See the [Helpful Overview](#helpful-overview) section about DNS Records for more information about record types*)

 To create an **A** record:

 1. Click the **Hostname** input field and type the ```@``` symbol.
 This will automatically insert your domain name as the hostname

-2. Click the **Will Direct To* field and choose your Droplet
+2. Click the **Will Direct To** field and choose your Droplet

 3. The **TTL** can stay at its default.